-The budgeted allocation for employee related costs for the 2024/25 financial year totals R355 million, which equals 39% of the total operating expenditure.
-Which is below the norm of 40%.
-The salaries have been increased by 4,96% as per SALGA agreement.
+The budgeted allocation for employee related costs for the 2024/25 financial year totals R389 million, which equals 38% of the total operating expenditure and just below the norm of 40% of operating expenditure.

-The municipality has been very strict in budgeting for overtime and standby, the budget has been strictly set at R18 million.
+The municipality has been very strict in budgeting for overtime and standby, the budget has been strictly set at R24,9 million the amount includes R10 million for standby and R936 thousand for night shift.
 The budgeted amount is in line with the industry norm of 5% of employee related costs.
 Our aim is to do away completely with overtime in the long run.
 Senior managers have created a plan to reduce and effectively control overtime as well as to re consider employees eligible for standby.